Update: April 30, 2019

-For the fourth consecutive time, FIU College of Law graduates have earned the highest first-time bar passage rate of any of Florida’s eleven law schools.
+FIU College of Law graduates once again exceeded the state average for bar passage in Florida.
 With a passage rate of 80% on the February 2019 Florida Bar Exam, FIU Law surpassed the statewide average passage rate of 57.3% by 22.7 percentage points and finished first in the state for the seventh time in the last eight examinations.

 “Today’s result speaks to the quality of education and caliber of student at FIU Law,” said Dean Antony Page.
 “All of our graduates work exceptionally hard to prepare for the bar exam, which, along with the support they receive from Professor Raul Ruiz, Assistant Dean Louis Schulze, and the rest of our faculty, puts them in an optimal position to succeed on the exam.”